 The space in this piece is remote, but concrete.
 The listener might feel inside or outside, centred or peripheral, present or distant.
-The construction of this space is also the construction of a narrative, documental, both real and fictitious, where the narrator (the composer, the listener) walks with the sound, but also creates perspective.
-‘Apartment in Lisbon (narrator is present)’ is an exploration of an aural architecture to find the resonances of the everyday processes.
+The construction of this space is also the construction of a narrative, documental, both real and fiction, where the narrator (the composer, the listener) walks with the sound, and creates perspective.
+‘Apartment in Lisbon (narrator is present)’ is an exploration of an aural architecture to find the resonances of everyday processes.

-The piece was composed from recordings made in a house in the centre of Lisbon, with different types of microphones positioned differently in space.
+The piece was composed from recordings made in 2013 in a house in the centre of Lisbon, with different types of microphones positioned differently in space.

 (stereo sound excerpts)